 And these fees can really add up … in addition to your miles, it can sometimes cost $1,500+ in cash fees when flying long-haul routes on certain airlines in business class.
 You don't want to do that.

-ANA recently raised fuel surcharges for its own flights.
-And it plans to increase this charge again in June 2022.
-In fact, ANA's surcharges are always in flux.
+ANA's fuel surcharges when flying ANA itself are always in flux.
 That's because ANA is constantly adjusting fuel surcharges for its own flights depending on the price of jet fuel.

 You can check what the fuel surcharge is for your itinerary by expanding the “Payment” section once you are on the itinerary summary page during booking.

 Interestingly, if you were to fly beyond Japan on connecting flights operated only by ANA, the fuel surcharge may be lower.
-For example, at time of publication, the fuel surcharge for roundtrip flights to Australia is only $98, with total taxes and fees around $292.
+For example, at the time of publication, the fuel surcharge for roundtrip flights to Australia is only $98, with total taxes and fees around $292 thanks largely to Australian government taxes.

 Fuel Surcharges for Partner Airlines